tatumio/doc/docs/rpc/utxo-blockchains/bch-rpc-documentation/transactions/estimatefee.md

 ### Example use cases:

 1. **Transaction Fee Calculation:**
-   This method is commonly used by wallet applications to calculate the appropriate transaction fee for a Bitcoin transaction based on the desired confirmation time.
+   This method is commonly used by wallet applications to calculate the appropriate transaction fee for a transaction based on the desired confirmation time.

 2. **Custom Fee Estimation:**
    Developers can use this method to implement custom fee estimation logic in their applications.